 Lead Contributor: Matt Renwick (@ReadByExample, mattrenwick.com)

-This is Matt’s eighteenth year in public education.
+This is Matt’s nineteenth year in public education.
 He started as a 5th and 6th grade teacher in a country school outside of Wisconsin Rapids, WI.
 After seven years of teaching, he served as a dean of students at a junior high, which developed into an assistant principalship and eventually head principal at an elementary school.
 Matt is now an elementary principal for the Mineral Point Unified School District.
 He also writes for ASCD and Lead Literacy.

 Contributor: Paige Bergin (@PaigeBergin)